FIWARE/tutorials.IoT-over-IOTA/README.md

 ## Provisioning Devices

 Provisioning devices is not the focus of this tutorial, and all the necessary device provisioning occurs automatically when the tutorial is started.
 However, for completeness the provisioning requests are repeated here and described below.
 It is not necessary to re-run these commands.

-A series of service groups are created to associate classes of devices to an API Key, in the example below services hva been created for `type=Bell` and `type=Motion`.
+A series of service groups are created to associate classes of devices to an API Key, in the example below services have been created for `type=Bell` and `type=Motion`.
 It should be noted that the `resource` attribute has been left blank and the `transport` set to `MQTT` - this is the same as the in the previous MQTT tutorial, since the IoT Agent is merely sending messsages to the MQTT broker and has no idea that a custom gateway component is also involved.

 ```console
 curl -X POST  \